 Enterprise AI Architecture (EAA)

-The Enterprise AI Architecture (EAA) defines a structured, stage-gated construction model for introducing AI into Microsoft-centric enterprise systems in a governed, repeatable, and defensible way.
+The Enterprise AI Architecture (EAA) defines a structured, stage-gated construction model for introducing AI into enterprise systems in a governed, repeatable, and defensible way.

 What EAA Is

-EAA is a construction-order framework.
+EAA is a construction-order architecture framework.

 It defines:

-• How enterprise AI systems are built
+• How enterprise AI systems should be built

-• In what sequence they are built
+• In what sequence they should be built

-• What validation criteria must be met
+• What validation criteria must be satisfied before progressing

 • When automation is justified

-• When autonomy is safe
+• When autonomy is safe to introduce

 It is not a tooling guide.